Soman95/Museum-of-Candy/README.md

-My second project, a website called Museum of Candy.
+My second project, a web page called Museum of Candy.
 The colour scheme was specifically chosen to give off "candy" vibes